Catalina Foothills Market Trends

 The key reason – a very limited supply of vacant buildable land, and certainly no large tracts of land, plus zoning regulations that typically designate residential lots as one home per acre, the Catalina Foothills have not experienced that kind of development.
 The Foothills is a relatively small,(about 36 sq. miles) established area, that is pretty much built out, so what you see is what will be, with, of course, some exceptions.

 And like many other cities and towns across the US the Foothills did not escape the extreme highs and lows of the real estate boom and subsequent bust and, for Tucson, a slow though fairly steady recovery that followed

 Whoa, as you see in the above chart, the big drop-off in foothills sales occurred in 2006, though, take note that the drop in sales was in homes priced under $1,000,000.

 Oddly enough, as home sales fell, and very steeply in 2006, home prices continued to rise, peaking in 2006 -2007 before finally succumbing to the drag of a slower market in late 2007.
 Prices then continued to fall, and steeply, until bottoming out in 2012.
 Since then prices have risen, but slowly, that is until 2020 when prices rose over 14% in 2020 alone.
-Since bottoming out in 2012 median sold prices are up just 14% since bottoming out in 2012, and still a long way from their boom-time highs.
+Since bottoming out in 2012 median sold prices are up 25% since bottoming out in 2012, but still have a ways to go to reach their boom-time highs.
 Which, oddly enough, they now have in June 2020.

 The ups and downs of the luxury market